tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

 # Security Considerations

-The security considerations in {{?I-D.ietf-hpke-pq}}, {{?I-D.ietf-jose-hpke-encrypt}} and {{?I-D.ietf-cose-hpke}} are to be taken into account.
+The security considerations in {{!I-D.ietf-hpke-pq}}, {{!I-D.ietf-jose-hpke-encrypt}} and {{!I-D.ietf-cose-hpke}} are to be taken into account.

-The shared secrets computed in the hybrid key exchange should be computed in a way that achieves the "hybrid" property: the resulting secret is secure as long as at least one of the component key exchange algorithms is unbroken.
-PQC KEMs used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused, such as achieving IND-CCA2 security.
-ML-KEM has such security properties.
+The shared secrets computed in the hybrid key exchange must be computed in a way that achieves the "hybrid" property: the resulting secret is secure as long as at least one of the component key exchange algorithms is unbroken.
+PQC KEMs used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused, such as achieving IND-CCA2 security.ML-KEM has such security properties.

 ## Post-Quantum Security for Multiple Recipients